Kurral/Kurralv3/README.md

 Kurral detects what changed between runs and automatically switches strategies based on determinism score:

-- **A Replay** (Deterministic): When determinism score < 0.8 and no changes detected.
+- **Level 1  Replay** (Deterministic): When determinism score < 0.8 and no changes detected.
 Returns artifact outputs directly without re-executing LLM or tools.

     - ✅ Zero API costs
     - ✅ Perfect for regression testing
     - ✅ Verifies logic without re-running LLM

-- **B Replay** (Non-Deterministic / Exploratory): When determinism score >= 0.8 or changes detected.
+- **Level 2 Replay** (Non-Deterministic / Exploratory): When determinism score >= 0.8 or changes detected.
 Re-executes the LLM but uses cached tool calls via semantic matching to benchmark the quality of the new model or prompt against the original run.

     - ✅ Benchmark new models against original runs
     - ✅ Test prompt variations